Carthage/Carthage/README.md

 ## Supporting Carthage for your framework

+**Carthage only officially supports dynamic frameworks**.
+Dynamic frameworks can be used on any version of OS X, but only on **iOS 8 or later**.

 Because Carthage has no centralized package list, and no project specification format, **most frameworks should build automatically**.

+The specific requirements of any framework project are listed below.

+### Share your Xcode schemes

-If you are a framework developer, and would like Carthage to be able to build your framework, first see if all your schemes build successfully by running `carthage build --no-skip-current`, then checking the [Carthage.build][] folder.
+Carthage will only build Xcode schemes that are shared from your `.xcodeproj`.
+You can see if all of your intended schemes build successfully by running `carthage build --no-skip-current`, then checking the [Carthage.build][] folder.

 If an important scheme is not built when you run that command, open Xcode and make sure that the scheme is marked as “Shared,” so Carthage can discover it.

+### Resolve build failures

-If you encounter build failures, try running `xcodebuild -scheme SCHEME -workspace WORKSPACE build` or `xcodebuild -scheme SCHEME -project PROJECT build` (with the actual values) and see if the same failure occurs there.
+If you encounter build failures in `carthage build --no-skip-current`, try running `xcodebuild -scheme SCHEME -workspace WORKSPACE build` or `xcodebuild -scheme SCHEME -project PROJECT build` (with the actual values) and see if the same failure occurs there.
 This should hopefully yield enough information to resolve the problem.

-If, after all of the above, you’re still not able to build your framework with Carthage, please [open an issue](https://github.com/Carthage/Carthage/issues/new) and we’d be happy to help!
+If you’re still not able to build your framework with Carthage, please [open an issue](https://github.com/Carthage/Carthage/issues/new) and we’d be happy to help!

+### Tag stable releases

+Carthage determines which versions of your framework are available by searching through the tags published on the repository, and trying to interpret each tag name as a [semantic version](http://semver.org/).
+For example, in the tag "v1.2", the semantic version is 1.2.0.

+Tags without any version number, or with any characters following the version number (e.g., `1.2-alpha-1`) are currently unsupported, and will be ignored.

 ## CarthageKit